neuml/txtai/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-txtai executes machine-learning workflows to transform data and build AI-powered text indices to perform similarity search.
+txtai executes machine-learning workflows to transform data and build AI-powered semantic search applications.

 ![demo](https://raw.githubusercontent.com/neuml/txtai/master/demo.gif)

+Traditional search systems use keywords to find data.
+Semantic search applications have an understanding of natural language and identify results that have the same meaning, not necessarily the same keywords.
+Backed by state-of-the-art machine learning models, data is transformed into vector representations for search (also known as embeddings).
+Innovation is happening at a rapid pace, models can understand concepts in documents, audio, images and more.

 Summary of txtai features:

 - 🔎 Large-scale similarity search with multiple index backends ([Faiss](https://github.com/facebookresearch/faiss), [Annoy](https://github.com/spotify/annoy), [Hnswlib](https://github.com/nmslib/hnswlib))
-- 📄 Create embeddings for text snippets, documents, audio and images.
+- 📄 Create embeddings for text snippets, documents, audio, images and video.
 Supports transformers and word vectors.
 - 💡 Machine-learning pipelines to run extractive question-answering, zero-shot labeling, transcription, translation, summarization and text extraction
 - ↪️️ Workflows that join pipelines together to aggregate business logic. txtai processes can be microservices or full-fledged indexing workflows.
 - 🔗 API bindings for [JavaScript](https://github.com/neuml/txtai.js), [Java](https://github.com/neuml/txtai.java), [Rust](https://github.com/neuml/txtai.rs) and [Go](https://github.com/neuml/txtai.go)
 - ☁️ Cloud-native architecture that scales out with container orchestration systems (e.g. Kubernetes)

-txtai and/or the concepts behind it has already been used to power the Natural Language Processing (NLP) applications listed below:
+Applications range from similarity search to complex NLP-driven data extractions to generate structured databases.
+The following applications are powered by txtai.

 | Application  | Description  |
 |:----------|:-------------|